Synchronicity (The Police album): Critical reception

 Professional music critics at the time of release and afterwards have been mostly positive towards the album.
 Richard Cook of NME called Synchronicity "a record of real passion that is impossible to truly decipher", and felt that "although [the album] magnifies the difference between Sting and Summers and Copeland it also evolves the group into a unique state: a mega-band playing off glittering experimentation against the sounding board of a giant audience.
 It's the sound of a group coming apart and coming together, a widescreen drama with a fascination at a molecular level.
 Some of the music fuses intuitive pop genius with willfully dense orchestration so powerfully it stuns.
 It is occasionally sensational."

 In Melody Maker Adam Sweeting was less enthusiastic, saying, "I would guess that devotees of this extremely sussed trio will find plenty to amuse them, and indeed Sting has sown all sorts of cryptic little clues and messages throughout his songs...
 However impressive bits of Synchronicity sound, I could never fall in love with a group which plans its moves so carefully and which would never do anything just for the hell of it".

 Reviewing the 2003 reissue, Mojo's David Buckley stated that "Synchronicity [...] was already, in the time-honoured words of rock journo cliché, 'the work of a disintegrating unit', yet 20 years on it hangs together well".
 Although noting what he felt was a clear gap in quality between the first and second halves of the album, AllMusic editor Stephen Thomas Erlewine concluded that the "first-rate pop" of the second half ranks among Sting's best work, while also illustrating "that he was ready to leave the Police behind for a solo career, which is exactly what he did."
+Tom Doyle of Mojo deems it an unusual art rock album whose content contrasted with its major success, adding that although some songs suffer from "the thin, digital reverb-y aural trends of the era," Padgham was nonetheless an ideal choice for co-producer due to his engineering of Peter Gabriel's eponymous 1980 album, "whose echoes could be heard in the marimba-led atmosphere of 'King of Pain' or the sequenced polyrhythms of 'Walking In Your Footsteps'."